1delta-DAO/docs/guide/delegation.md

 # How to use 1delta's margin aggregator

-Our margin aggregator smart contract is used in a similar manner as the Uniswap Router.
+In the following we will describe how to use the 1delta margin trade implementation for lending positions in the AAVE lending protocol.

 ## Supply / Withdraw / Borrow / Repay